Detailed Explanation of Component Decorator Identifiers

 direc: Direction;

-// Dictionary type, an array parameter needs to be used to set the type.
-The Record type in the following example needs to be placed in a string as the first element of the array parameter, and the second element of the array parameter is the type of the dictionary input value, which is used to determine the input control type of the property panel
+// Dictionary type requires array parameters to set the type.
+In the example below, the Record type needs to be within a string as the first element of the array parameter, and the second element of the array parameter is the type of the dictionary input value, used to determine the input control type in the property panel.

 @property({ type: ["Record", Number] })